Brighton, Illinois

 Brighton is a village located mostly in Macoupin County and partially in Jersey County, Illinois, United States.
 As of the 2020 census, the village had a population of 2,221.

 History

 Brighton is a small community that dates back to the early 19th century, when settlers began the transformation of the Illinois prairie into productive farmland.
 The village was named after Brighton, Massachusetts.
 A post office was opened in 1837, and the village was incorporated in 1869.
-Brighton is noted for its five-star historic museum.
+Brighton is noted for its local heritage museum.

 Brighton currently has two restaurants and one traffic signal.

 Geography

 Brighton is located in southwestern Macoupin County and eastern Jersey County.
 The village center and most of its area are within Macoupin County.
 Some rural residents of Madison County have Brighton mailing addresses.

 Illinois Routes 111 and 267 pass jointly through the west side of the village, leading north 9 mi to Medora and south 6 mi to Godfrey.
 Carlinville, the Macoupin county seat, is 26 mi to the northeast, while Jerseyville, the Jersey county seat, is 13 mi to the northwest.

 According to the 2021 census gazetteer files, Brighton has a total area of 1.96 sqmi, of which 1.92 sqmi (or 98.01%) is land and 0.04 sqmi (or 1.99%) is water.